 - 1/4 cup Parmesan cheese

-Bake covered for 30 minutes and then uncovered for another 7 or until sizzling.
+- Cover with foil and bake for 30 minutes and then uncovered for another 5 minutes or until sizzling.

 - Serve warm, refrigerate, or freeze and store for a time when you need a quick snack.